OSU-NLP-Group/AutoSDT/README.md

 ## License

-Code under this repo is licensed under a MIT License.
+Code under this repo is licensed under MIT License.

 ## Citation
 Please cite our paper if you use our data, model, or code.